TimeMagazine/maplist/README.md

 ## Data

-The file `measle_cases.csv` shows the fields required to generate the map list.
+The file [measle_cases.csv](https://github.com/TimeMagazine/maplist/blob/master/data/example/measle_cases.csv)` shows the fields required to generate the map list.
+They are as follows:

-The code will look for the following fields in your CSV:
  1. state
  2. state_full
  3. number (this is the number that the tool will sort states by, and will appear in tooltip)